akatsukirampage/LDA-Topic-modelling-/README.md

 # LDA-Topic-modelling-
-In this repositories we have classfied the text document using unsupervised LDA.
+In this repositories we have done classfication of text document using unsupervised LDA.

 # About the dataset
 We have given a link of text data of edgars report.